-Rwanda’s Consumer Price Index (CPI), main gauge of inflation has risen 3.8 percent year on year in September 2017 up from 3.2 percent in August 2017.
+Rwanda’s Consumer Price Index (CPI), main gauge of inflation has risen 2.2 percent year on year in November 2017 down from 3.6 percent in October 2017.

 The 2016/17 USS was conducted to measure the degree to which needs of data users are satisfied with regard to available official statistics and capture their potential expectations.
 As in the previous surveys, more attention was on the level of usefulness of official statistics to support decision making and planning processes, level of users' understanding of official statistics dissemination, analysis, timeliness and frequency of released statistics, and areas that need further improvement.

 This publication outlines the core vision, objectives and pillars of data revolution policy in Rwanda .
 The pillars are aligned with strategic objectives to harness the insights that would come with data analytics.
 The principles of Data Revolution Policy are built on broader ICT strategic expectation of “open by default, security by design, privacy protection, innovation and public-private partnership” as enshrined in the Smart Rwanda 2020 Master plan